ErichDonGubler/git-assembler/README.rst

 Scenario: You're following a project "coolthing" with multiple forks.
-There are two PRs ("feature" from "user1" and "bugfixes" from "user2") that interest you and want to merge both into your own fork.
-Both "user1" and "user2" as well as upstream play nice, and do not rebase their branches.
+There are two PRs ("feature" from "user1" and "bugfixes" from "user2") that interest you and want to always merge both into your own fork.

 Clone the original project::